Lumine1909/CustomWorldHeight/README.md

   # Height for Chorus Fruit teleport and etc. See wiki for details
   logical-height: 512

+  # Height for the cloud (empty -> do not have cloud, default -> use default height)
+  # This feature is only for 1.21.6+
+  cloud-height: 'default'

   # This will let the plugin process registration data when world load
   dimension-type: 'custom'